ahujamoh/ahujamoh.com/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/86736185-93d8-454a-b6d9-9f0d77687f40/deploy-status)](https://app.netlify.com/sites/richardnguyen99/deploys)

-A personal website of Richard Nguyen and this is its source code.
+A personal website of Mohit Ahuja( forked frrom [Richard's Nguyen](https://github.com/richardnguyen99/richardnguyen99) and this is its source code.
 This website is written in [Gatsby](https://www.gatsbyjs.org/), [React](https://reactjs.org/), [Typescript](https://www.typescriptlang.org/) and [Styled-components](https://www.styled-components.com/).

-_Notes: Richard open-sources his website to share the structure, the configurations, and how he organizes all of those things.
+_Notes: Richard had open-sourced his website to share the structure, the configurations, and how he organizes all of those things.
 He hopes that it could help some people are having troubles in writing their very first sites (in Gatsby and stuff).
 However, the website is highly customized to match his desires, so it could be a little frustrating to modify the codes to your version.
 But he will be happy if you do so.
 Not only will you improve your coding skills but also respect him and what he's doing._

 ## Usage